haberdashPI/Weber.jl/README.md

 This section of the program is the where all trials of the experiment are actually created.
 It adds several breaks, which can be used to give the subject useful information or let them rest.
 Then it adds 5 practice trials, and a total of 60 actual trials.
-Psychotask will automatically record the trial number for each trial (added using `addtrial`) on each line of the resulting data file.
+Weber will automatically record the trial number for each trial (added using `addtrial`) on each line of the resulting data file.
 Both trials and practice trials also increment a second number recorded to the data file, called the offset.